Aguachile, meaning “chile water,” is basically Mexican sashimi. Commonly done with shrimp, this aguachile recipe is basically a cousin of ceviche.

 Chefs have taken the concept and run with it, making aguachile in a variety of colors other than the traditional green.

 What fish to use?
 Well, my advice is to buy anything sold for sushi or sashimi, including shrimp.
-You should know that eating raw shrimp is actually pretty risky, which is one reason I went with yellowtail here.
+You should know that eating fresh, raw shrimp is actually pretty risky, which is one reason I went with yellowtail here.
 Any number of studies have shown that a significant percentage of raw shrimp have harmful bacterial or parasites that are invisible to the naked eye.

 If you are catching your own fish, stick to tuna and its cousins, or freeze your fish for a week or two first, to kill any potential wee nasties.
 I wrote an article on making ceviche safely here that you might want to look at.